azral1962/min-book/src/lib.typ

  *
  * :annexes:
  *
  * Creates an special ambient to write or include multiple annexes.
-An annex is any
+An annex is
- * important third-party data directly cited or referenced in the main document.
+ * any important third-party data directly cited or referenced in the main
+ * document.
+Inside this ambient, all level 1 heading is a new annex.
 **/
 #let annexes(
   type: "annex",
   title: auto,
   /** <- auto | array
-    * An array of strings with singular and plural titles for annexes, respectively;
+    * The name of the annexes — an array `(SINGULAR, PLURAL)` to each
-    * when `auto`, try to retrieve the translations for "Annex" and "Annexes"
+    * "Annex" and the part "Annexes" names, respectively, or
-    * in `#text.lang` from `#book(lang-data)`, or fallback to English. **/
+    * defaults to these same words in book language (`auto`). **/
   numbering-style: (
     "",
     "{2:A}.\n",